pbnewsom/pbnewsom.github.io/PROJECT.md

 ###Conclusion:
 It has been shown that properly applied, a machine learning algorithm can be used to discern human activity and proper exercise form.
 The original researchers concluded however that this was not yet feasible due to a wide variety of factors that could occur in an uncontrolled environment.

 It was shown that utilizing 2 preprocessing methods negatively impacted results in one of the machine models.
 A fourth model could be run using principal components analysis without removing any variables from the training set to determine if there would be improvements to prediction.
-Additionally, the principal components analysis threshhold (whose default value = 0.95) could have been increased to accomodate for variables.
+Additionally, the principal components analysis threshhold (whose default value = 0.95) could have been increased to accomodate for more variables.
 [1]
 <br><br>

 ###References: